littledan/proposal-reserved-decorator-like-syntax/README.md

 # Built-in decorators

-This proposal suggests that, as we reach for syntax for a way to modify some other syntactic production, JavaScript could use a variant of the decorator syntax, of the form `@scope: expressionLike`.
-This syntactic space would be analogous to Allen Wirfs-Brock's proposal to use `keyword.pseudoproperty`, in the vein of `new.target` and `function.sent`.
+This proposal suggests that, as we reach for syntax for a way to modify some other syntactic production, JavaScript could use **built-in decorators**: a variant of the decorator syntax, of the form `@scope: expressionLike`.

+Status: Not at a stage; not yet introduced to TC39.

 ## The problem

-Why add new syntax?
-All else being equal, it'd be nice to stop adding more syntax to JavaScript.
+*Why add new syntax?* All else being equal, it'd be nice to stop adding more syntax to JavaScript.
 There's already a lot to learn in the language, and syntax has the particular property that it's in your face: it can't just do the right thing in the background, since you have to actually type it out to invoke it.
 It's not just based on composing existing constructs--it's a new construct.

 However, we just keep running into the need to make modified versions of other constructs.
 A unified syntax for such extensions is no excuse for adding unnecessary complexity, but it could make it more straightforward to design and prototype solutions that *are* justified, while minimizing the complexity of the JavaScript grammar long-term.